 Does it make a difference to file taxes separately?
 Or is it always better to file jointly?
 And do you get more money filing jointly or separately.
 If you have a partner, it’s always good to ask these questions just in case complications arise.

-If you live in a different state from your spouse but want to use the married filing jointly status on your taxes, rest assured your separate residences won't automatically disqualify you.
+The difference between filing jointly and separately depends on your living and marriage situation.
+If you live in a different state from your spouse, but want to use the married filing jointly status on your taxes, rest assured your separate residences won't automatically disqualify you.
 However, your ability to file a joint return will depend on a number of factors, such as how your spouse chooses to file and whether you're legally separated.

 Filing Status Implications